Boeing to Lay Off 17,000 Workers As Crisis Deepens

 Amid a disastrous year and an ongoing strike, Boeing announced last week that it will fire a staggering ten percent of its workforce, or about 17,000 employees.

-And now, on Tuesday, Reuters reports that thousands of these layoff notices will start going out within the coming month, as it heads into increasingly dire financial straits.
+And now, on Tuesday, Reuters reports that thousands of these layoff notices will start going out within the coming month, as the company heads into increasingly dire financial straits.

-Beyond the safety blunders of its airplanes and the embarrassing failure of its Starliner spacecraft, Boeing has failed to reach an agreement with The International Association of Machinists and Aerospace Workers (IAM), which represents some 33,000 of its West Coast employees.
+Beyond the safety issues with its airplanes and the embarrassing failure of its Starliner spacecraft, Boeing has failed to reach an agreement with The International Association of Machinists and Aerospace Workers (IAM), which represents some 33,000 of its West Coast employees.

 “Boeing just turned its back on 17,000 of its own workers — the same people who carried Boeing through crisis after crisis, year after year,” said IAM president Brian Bryant in a statement, as quoted by Reuters.